It's a New Day in Public Health.

 Wastewater Disposal Methods by Property in Florida

 We are seeking information on property parcels and/or physical service addresses served by each Wastewater Treatment Facility (WWTF) and Public Water System (PWS) in the state that are permitted by the Florida Department of Environmental Protection (FDEP).
 We have already obtained information regarding the specific WWTF and PWS facilities from FDEP.
-What we do not have and what we are requesting is which property parcels and/or physical addresses are served by each permitted facility.
+What we do not have and the information we are requesting is which property parcels and/or physical addresses are connnected to each permitted facility.
+The obtained information provides public and private entities a quick view of both drinking water and wastewater utilities that service each developed parcel/property address.

-Geographic Information System (GIS) data are preferred.
-Esri data formats are easiest for us to import, but other formats such as kml or dwg may also be provided.
+Geographic Information System (GIS) datasets are the preferred type of data to be obtained.
+Esri data formats (geodatabases, shapefiles) are easiest for us to import, but other formats such as kml or dwg may also be provided.
 Examples of the types of GIS feature layers that were previously provided are:

 - Parcel polygons with attributes for ParcelNo, physical address, wastewater method, drinking water source, WWTF ID, PWS ID